sofiensiala90-beep/meddata/README.md

-# MedataAI
+# DASS (Data Analysis Statistical System)

+**Property of JS GATE**

-MedataAI is an intelligent platform designed for medical students to create, manage, and analyze medical study forms.
+DASS is an intelligent platform designed for medical students to create, manage, and analyze medical study forms.
 It features an integrated AI assistant powered by the Gemini API and a virtual currency system for platform actions.

 This project is set up as a "no-build" React application, meaning you can run it directly in a browser without needing complex build tools like Webpack or Vite.